HB-3529

 Enforcement Authority

-The Department of Innovation and Technology is designated to adopt rules ensuring compliance.
-Enforcement is through civil penalties imposed under the Act.
+The Department of Innovation and Technology is directed to adopt rules ensuring compliance.
+Enforcement mechanism is a civil penalty imposed on businesses for violations of the Act or rules adopted under it.
 No private right of action is created.
-The statute does not specify whether enforcement is complaint-driven or agency-initiated; the mechanism is expected to be defined through rulemaking by the Department.
+No complaint-driven or private suit mechanism is specified; enforcement authority is vested in the Department through its rulemaking and regulatory power.

 Penalties

-Civil penalty of $1,000 per violation of the Act or rules adopted under the Act.
-A business is not subject to the penalty if it (1) properly complies with the provisions of the Act and (2) publicly discloses compliance.
-No injunctive relief, attorney fees, or other remedies are specified.
+Civil penalty of $1,000 for violation of the Act or rules adopted under the Act, unless the business properly complies with the Act and publicly discloses compliance.
+No private damages, injunctive relief, or attorney fees provisions.
+Statutory penalty does not require proof of actual harm.

 Who Is Covered